vscode-neovim/vscode-neovim/README.md

 We intend to use vscode-neovim as a UI extension, so when you're using remote development, vscode-neovim is enabled in the Local Extension Host, and it should work out of the box.

-If you prefer to use Neovim in the remote environment, vscode-neovim should be installed in the Remote Extension Host.
+If you prefer to use the remote environment's copy of Neovim, rather than the locally installed one, vscode-neovim should be installed in the Remote Extension Host.
 You can set the following in your VSCode `settings.json`:

 ```json
 {